Ian McDiarmid

+He gained prominence for portraying Palpatine in the Star Wars franchise starting from Return of the Jedi (1983).
+He also acted in Gorky Park (1983), Dirty Rotten Scoundrels (1988), Restoration (1995), Sleepy Hollow (1999) and The Lost City of Z (2016).

 Early life

 McDiarmid was born in Carnoustie, Angus, Scotland, on 11 August 1944.
-He became a theatre aficionado when he was five years old, when his father took him to see an act named Tommy Morgan at a theatre in Dundee.
-In 2004, he stated, "It sort of fascinated me, and it also scared me.
+He became a theatre aficionado at the age of five when his father took him to see an act named Tommy Morgan at a theatre in Dundee.
+In 2004 he said, "It sort of fascinated me, and it also scared me.
 All those lights, all that make-up.
 I said to myself, 'I don't know what this is, but I want it.'"

 However, fearing his father's disapproval, McDiarmid attended Queen's College, Dundee (now the University of Dundee, but then a constituent part of the University of St Andrews), where he received a Master of Arts in psychology.
 Soon after, he decided to pursue a career in the theatre instead, and took acting training courses at the Royal Scottish Academy of Music and Drama in Glasgow.

-In 1968, McDiarmid received a gold medal for his work from the Royal Scottish Academy of Music and Drama, the first of many recognitions given to him for his work in the theatre.
-McDiarmid claimed he became its recipient "by doing all the boring jobs you have to do when you are young, to eke out an existence."
+In 1968 McDiarmid received a gold medal for his work from the Royal Scottish Academy of Music and Drama, the first of many recognitions given to him for his work in the theatre.
+McDiarmid said he became its recipient "by doing all the boring jobs you have to do when you are young, to eke out an existence."